In veterinary medicine, custom splints and braces are becoming standard practice. Why is it important to provide custom supports for dogs?

 1) Custom Orthoses

-Custom orthoses are fabricated from a cast of the animal’s body part that is made the veterinary professional then sent to the orthotist to use for fabrication.
+Custom orthotic braces are fabricated from a cast of the pet’s leg.
+The veterinary professional makes a cast of the pet's leg then sends it to the orthotics company who then uses that cast to make the orthotic brace.
 Orthoses are made using high-temperature thermoplastics, hinges, padding, and hook-and-loop straps (see Custom Orthotics & Prosthetics Choices).

-When should you consider using a custom orthosis?
+When should you consider using a custom orthosis for your pet?

-- For a long-term solution (orthoses are extremely durable and usually made for the life of the pet)
+- If you need a long-term solution (orthoses are extremely durable and usually made for the life of the pet)

 - When graded/controlled movement is needed (via locking hinge)